 LURAY CAVERNS HIGHLIGHTS

-As the most popular cave in Eastern America, Luray Caverns are a visual feast.
+As the most popular Virginia caverns, Luray Caverns are a visual feast.
 The cave is a complex of several enormous chambers interconnected with smaller hallways and passages.
 Every corner and space is richly decorated with myriads of rock formations in various shapes, colours, and sizes.
 Tall, spacious rooms have ceiling and walls covered in hundreds of flowing stone icicles frozen into eternal beauty.

 As you walk through the caverns, watch out for special features such as mirror lakes reflecting needle-thin stalactites dropping from the ceiling, stalagmite bases in the shape of fried eggs or a huge, fallen-off stalactite lying on the ground in one of the tall chambers.
 Not to miss are massive rock draperies, totem pole-resembling pillars, and the wishing well.